zumasys/docs/site/docs/jbase/introduction-to-the-odbc-jedi/README.md

 If additional knowledge of jBASE is needed, please review the [Introduction to jBASE](./../jbase) documentation for information on commands and utilities used in this walk-through.

 Additionally, in order to properly perform the steps listed in the installation and configuration sections of this document, you will need a licensed system running jBASE 5.6 or greater.
-If you need help completing this task, please review the jBASE installation Guide for [Windows](https://docs.jbase.com/43995-transactional-journaling/windows-installation) or [Linux](https://docs.jbase.com/43995-transactional-journaling/jbase-56-linux-installation-guide).
+If you do not yet have a valid licensed jBASE system, please contact Zumasys licensing to obtain the components needed to construct one.

 ## Overview

-The *ODBC**jEDI* driver/tool-set adds the new *ODBC* file type to jBASE and enables its users to create jBASE files that communicate to new and existing tables within a specified target *RDBMS*.
-The mapping of table columns and data formatting to this target *RDBMS* is done automatically, so that from the jBASE perspective, your *ODBC* file looks like any other jBASE file (All commands used to interact with a file (ED, COPY, OPEN '&lt;file&gt;', etc) work just like a *hashed* file).
+The *ODBC**jEDI* driver/tool-set adds the new *ODBC* file type to jBASE, and gives users the ability to create jBASE files that map jBASE records to tables of any given target *RDBMS*.
+The data formatting and mapping of jBASE table columns to target *RDBMSs* is done automatically, so that from the jBASE perspective, your *ODBC* file looks like any other jBASE file (All commands used to interact with a file (ED, COPY, OPEN '&lt;file&gt;', etc) work just like a *hashed* file).

 There are several drivers (shared objects), one for each *RDBMS*, that rely on the *jEDI* to generate the mapping between the dynamic array on the jBASE side, to the columns in tables on the *RDBMS* side.
 These drivers connect to the independent *RDBMS*s via the *ODBC* jEDI module.